We were on a journey, my mum and I.

 This is me, Theona, with my beautiful mum.
-I used to take mum out all the time for a meal, a coffee, shopping, weekend trips, to get our hair and nails done, or to visit friends.
+I used to take mum out all the time for a meal, a coffee, shopping, weekend trips, church, to get our hair and nails done, or to visit friends.
 This photo was the last time I took her out to her best friend's place.

-When mum is sleeping, in my capacity as a volunteer, I catch up with my other resident friends.
+When mum was sleeping, in my capacity as a volunteer, I would catch up with my other resident friends.
 They all enjoy a chat and love talking about their lives and families.
 A five minute chat can brighten up someone's day.
 With the dementia residents, it matters not that they don't remember who you are, or what you have talked about, or that you may repeat it all over again.
 What matters is that you have spent some quality time with them.
 You have brought them happiness and taken away their loneliness, even if only for a short brief moment.

 Helping the elderly is not always easy and there are so many issues that intertwine and influence what we can do.
 You must respect the nursing home's regime and work with them.
 You must allow for the health of the individual and meet them on their terms.
 You must be strong and prepare yourself for when they die.